aprildagonese/chat/README.md

  This project was my first exposure to writing a chat app.
 My first thought for how to create a simple messenger with near-real-time, 2-directional communication was to hand roll a backend using Rails and websockets.
 This option was tempting because I'm most familiar with Rails and its go-to test suites, and because I could easily have built a frontend directly into the one service.
 I had never worked with websockets before, though, and I knew that other newbies have struggled with it in the past.
 Because this would have taught me the most and given me the greatest control over the message exchange, I still would have gone down this route, given additional time.

  The guidelines for time were 1-4 hours, however, so I investigated alternatives.
 I came across Pusher's Chatkit API, which had excellent documentation and appeared to be easy to implement.
 Because Pusher's service took care of the full message exchange and storage, and because I know that I can be slow at figuring out new technologies, this seemed like the best way to deliver an MVP in about 4 hours.
 (Which ended up more like 6-8 hours, including documentation time and fighting with an attempted Heroku deploy.)
 This way, I would only need to focus on a frontend that consumed the Chatkit API, and it would probably give me time to play around with testing options, which I've had very little experience with in React.

+## Known Issues
+ 1. MessageList does not autoscroll to the bottom on overflow.
+(It does scroll, but you have to do it manually.)
+ 2. App does not currently deploy to Heroku.
+Production config likely needs adjusting.